ctkelley/MultiPrecisionArrays.jl/README.md

 No

-__This package is nowhere close to ready for release to a general audience.
-It's public only to help me do CI and clean up the docs.__

-I may register this in a few weeks so some people who work in this field can play with it.
-Before I do that I need to
+__I have registered this pacakge so a few people who work in this field can play with it.
+It is not ready for a general audience.__

-- Complete the first draft of the documentation
-- Get a first version of the ArXiv preprint posted
-- Get more examples

 I do not plan to announce it on Discourse anytime soon.

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__

 Nothing is in final form and I am changing the API, internal structures, exported functions/structs and all kinds of other stuff frequently.
-When/if I announce this on Discourse, then it will be time for complaints or unsolicited offers to collaborate.
+When/if I announce this on Discourse, then it will be time for complaints.

 ## Coming Attractions

-- Document extraction of iteration stats
 - Nonlinear solver applications
-- First release

-## Coming Later

 - Three precision IR
 - BiCGSTAB-IR